Dog Tags Lost In 1967 Returned To Vietnam War Veteran From Long Island

 HUNTINGTON, N.Y.
 (CBSNewYork) — A decorated Vietnam War veteran from Long Island finally has his dog tags back.

-Dennis Kostendader lost the military ID tags during combat in 1967.READ MORE: 3 Fatally Shot Inside Farmingville Apartment, Police Investigating
+Dennis Kostendader lost the military ID tags during combat in 1967.READ MORE: Tri-State Governors Making Push To Boost COVID Vaccination Rates As Delta Variant Spreads

 They were recently found by the Vietnamese government and sent back to the United States.

-The Marine does not remember losing the tags, but he now has them back to go along with his Silver Star and four Purple Hearts.READ MORE: Mayor De Blasio Urges Private Companies To Require COVID Vaccines For Employees
+The Marine does not remember losing the tags, but he now has them back to go along with his Silver Star and four Purple Hearts.READ MORE: Man Receives 1st Total Wrist Replacement Decades In The Making

 “It’s kind of amazing, yeah, after all these years,” Kostendader said.